 Yes.
-We work hand-in-hand with our Dining Services to put together a menu including options for those campers who have allergies to various foods.
+We work hand-in-hand with our Campus Dining staff to put together a menu including options for those campers who have allergies to various foods.
 Please fill out the portion of the online application asking for food allergies to assure that we are aware of any allergies your camper may have.

 Camp registration shuts down 8 days prior to the start of camp.
 However, we do limit the number of participants so a camp may sell out before then.
 If that is the case there will be a waitlist you can register for that is free of charge.

 The processing fee is a charge by our website provider for the services rendered for storing and organizing all of our camp information.
 The service charge is applicable to all individual athletic camp registrations processed by the University of Notre Dame.
 This fee is charged regardless of payment method used by the customer.
-The charge assists in the funding of university outreach initiatives and non-profit programming through our Department of Athletics.

 No. Once you have completed the online registration and signed the electronic waiver, your camper has completed all necessary steps to attend our camps.
 Also, it is not necessary to have your camper complete a physical prior to attending camp.